anzonyquispe/py_did_multiplegt_dyn/README.md

 **ci_level**: with this option you can change the level of the confidence intervals displayed in the output tables and the graphs.
 The default value is fixed at 95, yielding a 95% coverage.

-**graph_off**: when this option is specified, the command does not print a graph.
-Regardless, a ggplot object will be still generated and stored in the did_multiplegt_dyn class object.

-**save_results**: if this option is specified, the command saves the estimators requested, their standard error, their 95% confidence interval, and the number of observations used in the estimation in a separate data set, at the location specified in the char argument.

-**save_sample**: if this option is specified, the command generates a (numeric) variable *did_sample*, tagging all $(g,t)$ cells used in the estimation.
-This variable may take on three non-missing values: 0 for $(g,t)$ cells used as controls, 1 for $(g,t)$ cells used as switchers-in, and -1 for cells used as switchers-out.
-This variable is missing for all $(g,t)$ cells not used in the estimation.
-This option also generates a *did_effect* variable that indicates the number of the event-study effect for which the cell is used in the estimation.

 **less_conservative_se**: when groups' treatment can change multiple times, the standard errors reported by default by the command may be conservative.
 Then, less conservative standard errors can be obtained by specifying this option.
 See de Chaisemartin et al. (2024) for further details.

 **bootstrap(***reps*, *seed***)**: when this option is specified, bootstraped instead of analytical standard errors are reported.
 The number of bootstrap replications is the option's first argument, the *seed* is the option's second argument.
 The two arguments need to be separated by a comma.
 You always need to specify the comma, even if you leave either or both arguments blank.
 In this case, the default values of both arguments are 50 replications and not setting a seed.
 If the **cluster** option is also requested, the bootstrap is clustered at the level requested in the cluster option.